cusma/algonim/README.md

 **Who removes the last piece form the table wins the match!**

-Alice and Bob may choose betting some ALGO for the match.
+Alice and Bob may choose **betting** some ALGOs for the match.
 Further implementations will accept **AlgoNim ASA Score Points** other then the betting reward for the matches, this will enable an **AlgoNim global ranking** too!

+## Install AlgoNim
+AlgoNim consists of 2 Python scripts:
+1. algonim.py
+2. lib_myalgo.py

 ## AlgoNim architecture
 AlgoNim architecture is composed by following Algorand features: